sergonie/framework/README.md

 ## Installation and requirements

-Recommended installation way of the Igni Framework is with composer:
+Recommended installation way of the Sergonie Framework is with composer:

 ```
-composer install igniphp/framework
+composer install sergonie/framework
 ```

 Requirements:
- - php 7.1 or better
+ - php 7.4 or better
  - [swoole](https://github.com/swoole/swoole-src) extension for build-in http server support

 ### What's new